giorgiocipolloni/giorgiocipolloni.github.io/_pages/publications.md

 Accepted to Communication in Mathematical Physics (2024).
 Preprint: [arXiv:2206.05545](https://arxiv.org/abs/2206.05545).

-21. **Entanglement Entropy of Non-Hermitian Eigenstates and the Ginibre Ensemble**.
+20. **Entanglement Entropy of Non-Hermitian Eigenstates and the Ginibre Ensemble**.
 with with Jonah Kudler-Flam.
 Physical Review Letters 130.1 (2023).
 arXiv version: [arXiv:2206.12438](https://arxiv.org/abs/2206.12438).

-22. **Ruminations on Matrix Convexity and the Strong Subadditivity of Quantum Entropy**.
+21. **Ruminations on Matrix Convexity and the Strong Subadditivity of Quantum Entropy**.
 with Michael Aizenman.
 Letters in Mathematical Physics 113.1 (2023).
 arXiv version: [arXiv:2210.10729](https://arxiv.org/abs/2210.10729).

-23. **Mesoscopic Central Limit Theorem for non-Hermitian Random Matrices**.
+22. **Mesoscopic Central Limit Theorem for non-Hermitian Random Matrices**.
 with László Erdős, Dominik Schröder (2022).
 Accepted to Probability Theory and Related Fields (2023).
 Preprint: [arXiv:2210.12060](https://arxiv.org/abs/2210.12060).

-24. **Precise asymptotics for the spectral radius of a large random matrix**.
+23. **Precise asymptotics for the spectral radius of a large random matrix**.
 with László Erdős, Yuanyuan Xu (2022).
 Preprint: [arXiv:2210.15643](https://arxiv.org/abs/2210.15643).

-25. **Fluctuations of eigenvector overlaps and the Berry conjecture for Wigner matrices**.
+24. **Fluctuations of eigenvector overlaps and the Berry conjecture for Wigner matrices**.
 with Lucas Benigni (2022).
 Preprint: [arXiv:2212.10694](https://arxiv.org/pdf/2212.10694.pdf).

-26. **Optimal Lower Bound on Eigenvector Overlaps for non-Hermitian Random Matrices**.
+25. **Optimal Lower Bound on Eigenvector Overlaps for non-Hermitian Random Matrices**.
 with László Erdős, Joscha Henheik, and Dominik Schröder (2023).
+Accepted to Journal of Functional Analysis (2024).
 Preprint: [arXiv:2301.03549](https://arxiv.org/pdf/2301.03549.pdf).

 27. **Gaussian fluctuations in the Equipartition Principle for Wigner matrices**.